INTERCAL: Dialects

 The original Woods–Lyon INTERCAL was very limited in its input/output capabilities: the only acceptable input were numbers with the digits spelled out, and the only output was an extended version of Roman numerals.

 The C-INTERCAL reimplementation, being available on the Internet, has made the language more popular with devotees of esoteric programming languages.
 The C-INTERCAL dialect has a few differences from original INTERCAL and introduced a few new features, such as a COME FROM statement and a means of doing text I/O based on the Turing Text Model.

 The authors of C-INTERCAL also created the TriINTERCAL variant, based on the Ternary numeral system and generalizing INTERCAL's set of operators.

 A more recent variant is Threaded Intercal, which extends the functionality of COME FROM to support multithreading.

-CLC-INTERCAL has a library called INTERNET for networking functionality including being an INTERCAL server, and also includes features such as Quantum Intercal, which enables multi-value calculations in a way purportedly ready for the first quantum computers.
+CLC-INTERCAL has a library called INTERNET for networking functionality including being an INTERCAL server, and includes features such as Quantum Intercal, which enables multi-value calculations in a way purportedly ready for the first quantum computers.

 In early 2017 a .NET Implementation targeting the .NET Framework appeared on GitHub.
 This implementation supports the creation of standalone binary libraries and interop with other programming languages.
+This version is now considered obsolete and is no longer maintained.

+INTERCAL64 was announced April 1, 2026.
+This dialect extends the language to 64-bit support and additionally provides a full IDE environment for Visual Studio Code.
+This code was later transferred to the PLEASE ABSTAIN group for stewardship and future development.